Assignment Help

 HARKing: Hypothesizing After Results Are Known

-The solution is transparent labeling: clearly identify which analyses were pre-planned (confirmatory) and which emerged from exploration (exploratory).
-Exploratory findings are valuable — they generate hypotheses for future research.
-But they must be labeled as such.
-Causal inference and randomized controlled trials are particularly vulnerable to HARKing because the number of potential outcomes and subgroup comparisons is very large.
+HARKing occurs when a researcher conducts exploratory analyses, finds an interesting pattern, and presents it as if it had been a pre-specified hypothesis.
+The solution is transparent labeling: clearly identify which analyses were pre-planned (confirmatory) and which emerged from exploration.
+Exploratory findings are valuable — they generate hypotheses — but must be labeled as such.

 Need Help With Your Research Methodology?